rickyota/genoboost/README.md

 ### <a name="score"></a> Calculate Sample Scores

-GenoBoost returns polygenic score for each sample.
+GenoBoost returns a polygenic score for each sample.
 GenoBoost outputs scores without covariates (`score.tsv`) and with covariates (`score.withcov.tsv`).

 <img src='readme/img/score.png' width=200>